mdfranz/cheetsheetz/booklist.md

 - Kim & Barr & Spafford, _The Phoenix Project: A Novcel about IT, DevOps  & Helping Your Business Win_ (IT Revolution, 2013)
 - Myatt, _Hacking Leadership_ (Wiley, 2014)
 - Nygard, _Release It: Design & Deploy Production-Ready Software_ (Pragmatic Pogrammers, 2007)
-- *Perri, _Escaping the Build Trap: How Effective Product Management Creates Real Value_*
+- Perri, _Escaping the Build Trap: How Effective Product Management Creates Real Value_
 - Seiden, _Outcomes Over Output: Why customer behvior is the key metric for business success_
-- *Skelton & Pais, _Team Topologies: Organization Business and Technology Teams for Fast Flow_, (IT Revolution, 2019)*
+- Skelton & Pais, _Team Topologies: Organization Business and Technology Teams for Fast Flow_, (IT Revolution, 2019)

 # Management & Leadership
-- Clifton, _First, Break All the Rules: What the World's Greatest Managers Do Differently_ (Gallup, 2016)
-- *Garvey-Berger, _Unlocking Leadership Mindtraps: How to Thrive in Complexity_ (Stanford Briefs, 2019)*
+- Garvey Berger, _Unlocking Leadership Mindtraps: How to Thrive in Complexity_
-- Grove, _High Output Management_ (Vintage, 1995)
-- Horstman, _The Effective Manager_ (Wiley, 2016)
+- Horstman, _The Effective Manager_
-- *Ikonne, _Becoming a Leader in Product Development: An Evidence-Based Guide to the Essentials_ (Apress, 2021)*
+- Ikonne, _Becoming a Leader in Product Development: An Evidence-Based Guide to the Essentials (2021)
 - Kethledge & Erwin, _Lead Yourself First_
-- *Lencioni, _The Motive: Why SO Many Leaders Abidcate Their Most Important Responsibilities_ (2019)*
+- Lencioni, _The Motive: Why SO Many Leaders Abidcate Their Most Important Responsibilities_
-- *Lencioni, _The Advantage: Why Organizational Health Trumps Everything Else in Business_ (Jossy Bass, 2012)*

-- McChrystal & Eggers & Mangone, _Leaders: Myth & Reality_
+- McChrystal and Eggers and Mangone, _Leaders: Myth & Reality_
-- Nightingale, _Unmanageable: Leadership Lessons from an Impossible Year_ (Raw Signal, 2021)
+- Nightingale, _Unmanageable: Leadership Lessons from an Impossible Year_ (2021)
-- Scott, _Radical Candor: Be a Kick-Ass Boss without Losing Your Humanity_ (St. Martins, 2017)
-- Watkins, _The First 90 Days: Proven Strageis for Getting Up to Speed Faster & Smarter_ (Harvard Business Review, 2013)

 ## Engineering Leadership
-- Fournier, _The Manager's Path: A Guide for Tech Leaders Navigating Growth & Change_ (O'Reilly: )
 - Fitzpatrick & Collins-Sussman, _Debugging Tams: Better Productivity through Collaboration_
 - Lopp, _The Art of Leadership: Small Things, Done Well_
 - Lopp, _Managing Humans_